Documentation

 ⚠️ Supported Browsers

-Chrome 86+ and Edge 86+ are the only supported browsers.
+latest Chrome and latest Edge are the only supported browsers.

 Firefox and Safari do not support the File System Access API required for local file operations.